25% OFF On Grammarly Premium

 Step 4.
 Write a draft

 With your outline as a guide, it’s time to start bringing your story to life!
 Expand each outline point into a full scene with descriptive detail, character development, and compelling action.
 Write freely without obsessive editing in this first draft.
-Follow your outline fairly closely but allow room to explore ideas that emerge in the moment.
+Follow your outline fairly closely, but allow room to explore ideas that emerge in the moment.

 Let your unique voice and style shine.
 Write from a child’s perspective in a clear, vivid language they will grasp.
 Be playful and imaginative.
 Include entertaining elements like humor, suspense, and engaging dialogue.
 Bring your vision to the page.